From our backyard to the world.

 The Global Health Certificate is achievable within the two-year master's degree programs at the University of Chicago.
 Students participating in the Program will be invited to all GPHAP and CGH events and are considered an integral part of GPHAP.
 Thus, there is much overlap between the regular GPHAP track and the global health track.
 Global Health Certificate Program students may take U.S. focused health administration and policy courses as electives to fill out their program of study.

 The requirements of the Global Health Certificate Program are similar to the regular GPHAP program.
-All GPHAP students must complete four courses consisting of two required courses and two health electives.
-All students must maintain a grade of 'B' or higher in the first year course.
+All GPHAP students must complete four courses.
+Most students use their electives for these courses.
 All of the courses taken to fulfill the GPHAP requirements must be taken for a grade and not taken on a pass/fail basis.

 The Required Course Sequence (four courses).